Kaloyan64/QWP/README.md

 ## Spec Reference

-See the language design document in the repository wiki, or run:
+See the language design document by running:

 ```bash
 qwp --spec